NoahEFeldt/js-graphql-template/README.md

-# Template for Javascript and GraphQL
+# Template for Typescript and GraphQL

 ## Getting Repository with git cli